The big idea of Freedom Season

 God's strategy is to have his kingdom of freedom go viral.
 The free citizens of his kingdom spread the news and infect others with their freedom until the whole world is drawn to Jesus, the Freedom King.

 When someone is freed from prison, addiction, illness, or danger, there is always a huge sense of relief and joy.
 There is also gratitude to anyone who helped get the person free.
-God's strategy banks on that relief, joy, and gratitude.
+God's strategy for his campaign to save the world depends on that relief, joy, and gratitude.

 As people accept the Freedom Declaration of Jesus and honor him as their King, they experience his deliverance.
 Often this is so thrilling and life-changing that they never get over it.
 It is like being "scarred for life" but in a good way.
 They are permanently relieved and full of joy, and they keep trying to pay off their debt of gratitude to Jesus.